23 Stunning Wildflower Centerpieces For Any Event

 Wildflower Rainbow Mix

-A vibrant mix of multicolored wildflowers creates an instant wow factor that feels both natural and festive.
-Think purple coneflowers, yellow yarrow, and red gaillardia all mingling together.
+A vibrant mix of multicolored wildflowers creates drama that feels both natural and festive.
+Consider purple coneflowers, yellow yarrow, and red gaillardia all mingling together.
 This style works best for bohemian weddings or colorful celebrations where you want tables to feel alive with color and personality.

 Black-Eyed Susan Display